The Way You Do the Things You Do: Year-end charts

-Other versions
+Hall & Oates version

-In 1985, a live version (part of a medley with "My Girl") was released by Hall & Oates featuring David Ruffin and Eddie Kendrick, reaching number 20 on the Billboard Hot 100, number 12 on the Adult Contemporary chart, number 40 on the R&B chart, and number 24 on the pop chart.
+In 1985, a live version (part of a medley with "My Girl") was released by Hall & Oates featuring David Ruffin and Eddie Kendricks, reaching number 20 on the US Billboard Hot 100, number 12 on the Adult Contemporary chart, number 40 on the R&B chart and number 24 on Radio & Records.
 The single was nominated for a Grammy Award.

+Reception

+John Leland at Spin said, "This record is pretty wonderful and it's definitely better than most H & O or Temps fare, but it also bores me in ways it shouldn't.
+If there was any emoting going on in the performance, it didn't translate onto wax."

-UB40 cover
+UB40 version

-"The Way You Do the Things You Do" was covered in 1989 by the band UB40.
-It was the sixth single from their 1989 album Labour of Love II.
-The song was released in 1989 in the majority of European countries (in July 1990 in France), and was featured in the Ridley Scott–Michael Douglas film Black Rain.
+"The Way You Do the Things You Do" was covered by the English reggae band UB40.
+It was released as the sixth single from their ninth album, Labour of Love II (1990).
+The song was released in 1990 by DEP International and Virgin Records in the majority of European countries.